 You may store your Tether on hardware wallets like:

 Online platforms that support the Omni Layer can be reasonably safe storing solutions for your Tether.
 Most of them come with user-friendly interfaces and are also available for iOS or Android-running smartphones, so you can check on your tokens wherever you go.

 A few popular software wallets for storing Tether include:

 The advantages of using Tether

-- Tether is pegged to fiat currencies, so it is anchored to their real-life value.
+- Tether is pegged to fiat currencies, anchored to their real-life value.

 - So far, Tether has had a stable course in fiat currencies.

 - Every Tether is 100% backed by Tether Limited and affiliated entities.

 - Tether transaction times take only a few minutes to complete

 - Tether has a zero-fee policy for deposits and withdrawals using this token.